What it’s like to stay at Best Friends Animal Sanctuary

 Eat

 Even though there are a couple of grocery stores and a few good restaurants in Kanab, you don’t need to leave the sanctuary to fill your belly.
-Smack on the middle of the sanctuary there’s the amazing (and amazingly inexpensive) Angel Village Cafe – $5 for a vegan buffet lunch of warm dishes (different every day), salad bar, desserts, coffee, and tea, with a terrace overlooking the gorgeous canyon.
+Smack on the middle, there’s the amazing Angel Village Cafe – $5 for a vegan buffet lunch of warm dishes (different every day), salad bar, desserts, coffee, and tea, with a terrace overlooking the gorgeous canyon.

 Even if you’re not vegan, you’ll like the food.
 They use such good meat replacements that I wouldn’t have known I was not eating meat.
 The ladies and gentlemen that work at the cafe are wonderful as well, you can taste the love they put into every dish.